kidiyoor/CopyPaste/README.md

 Helps you to share codes and links when you are working on a project or working as a team.
 No limitations on number of users.
 Users can be globally located.
 Mechanism which helps you to simulate the virtual concept of shortcut copy paste on different PC.

+1) Run the server CPserver in a PC, which would act as server PC.
+2) Run CPclient on other PC's.
+3) Client can be even run on server PC.
+4) Check whether client can ping the server, through internet or local network.
-Run the server script on a server PC.
-Run clients on differnt PC's enter the IP of the server PC in all the clients, enter unique name for each client.
-Enter the list of users whom you want to share your clip.
-READY TO GO!
+5) Enter the IP of the server PC in in client program when asked to.
+6) Enter unique name for each client.
+7) Enter the list of users whom you want to share your clip.
+8) READY TO GO!